infusionsoft/keap-sdk/sdks/v2/java/docs/AffiliateApi.md

 | **500** | Internal Server Error |  -  |

-## removeSubscriptionPlanCommissionFromCommissionsUsingPOST
+## removeSubscriptionPlanCommissionFromCommissions

-> void removeSubscriptionPlanCommissionFromCommissionsUsingPOST(commissionId, deleteSubscriptionPlanCommissionRequest)
+> void removeSubscriptionPlanCommissionFromCommissions(commissionId, deleteSubscriptionPlanCommissionRequest)

 Remove a Subscription from a Commission Program